 I began to think about all my options and continued to gain inspirations from others who had been in this position, being a keen BMX’er I remembered something about the MotoMag and thought I’d dig into that a little more.
 I contacted Joel from Dsgn.co who was drawing and rendering some insane 3d chopper stuff, I took some measurements and sketched some designs, he simplified a few things and sent me some renders to look at…..
 I spent a lot of time looking at these renders, I couldn’t help but think about the possibility of fabricating these.

-The more I thought about it the crazier I got about the idea, I had just written the TIG Welding course for ETSFAB.com and knew how to minimise the heat effects that could spell disaster if not controlled.
+The more I thought about it the crazier I got about the idea, I had finished the TIG welding course (which you can subscribe and learn here) and knew how to minimise the heat effects that could spell disaster if not controlled.
 I had Matt draw up the wheel in CAD, we sent the rear hub design to a local CNC engineering shop to make it out of stainless steel, the spoke design to the laser cutter and the result is what you see above.
 Some small changes were needed to make everything fit perfectly and I machined the front hub to suit these.